 Enjoy scenic walks, landscape-rich drives, and time to explore and photograph.
 In the evenings, relax in the ambience of rustic lodges at the parks or in charming accommodations in nearby towns.

 The Grand Canyon, Bryce, and Zion are internationally-renowned national parks.
-Capital Reef is less well-known but outstanding.
+Capitol Reef is less well-known but outstanding.
 There is no close airport to these famed parks, so on this adventure we begin and end in St. George.

 • “A great overview of some of the national parks in Utah.
 Stupendous landscapes.
 Every park was different and unique.” — Maura Hamill, 2023 Traveler